kirjavascript/cakeybar/README.md

 icon-spacing = 0
 ```

-the `background-color` style needs to be set explicitly for it to work
+the `background-color` style property needs to be set explicitly for it to work

 #### dropdown